On the finiteness of twists of irreducible symplectic varieties: The case of surfaces

 \begin{remark} If $k'/k$ is a solvable extension, then Theorem \ref{fintwistK3} can be proved by the Galois cohomological argument as in the proof in \cite[Proposition 2.4.1]{Lieblich2014}. \end{remark}

 To prove Theorem \ref{fintwistK3}, we recall the cone conjecture for K3 surfaces.

 \begin{theorem}[Cone conjecture] Let $k$ be a field, and $X$ a K3 surface over $k$.
 Suppose that characteristic of $k$ is not equal to $2$ or $X$ is not supersingular.
 Then, the action of $\Aut(X)$ on $\nef^{+}_{X}$ admits a rational polyhedral fundamental domain. \end{theorem} \begin{proof} See \cite[Corollary 3.15]{Bright2019} for the case of $\chara k \neq 2$.
-The same proof works if $\chara k =2$ and $X$ is not supersingular (see also remarks after \cite[Theorem 6.1]{Lieblich2018}). \end{proof}
+They use the hypothesis on characteristic only when they cite the result over an algebraically closed field \cite{Lieblich2018} (see \cite[Proof of Proposition 3.10]{Bright2019}), which is valid for non-supersingular K3 surface in characteristic $2$ (see remarks at the end of \cite{Lieblich2018}). \end{proof}

-The cone conjecture implies the finiteness of polarizations, by the following easy lemma.
+The cone conjecture implies the finiteness of polarizations of bounded degree, by the following easy lemma.